Home | For Faculty | Help | About | Webmaster

 Irvine, CA 92697

-Critical History/Theory of U.S. Television and Film, Cultural Studies, Cultural Geography, Critical Race Theory, Sound and Music in Film/TV, Branding and Identity, Sport and Community, Media Policy and Law, Communication Technology and Rural Access
+Critical History/Theory of U.S. Television and Film, Sports Media and Sports' Built-Environment, Cultural Studies, Cultural Geography, Critical Race Theory, Media Policy and Law, Communication Technology and Rural Access

 Wolf Visiting Professor, University of Pennsylvania, 2009